 Good technique on the indoor rower will maximise the benefit of your training and ensure that you do not injure yourself

 There can be a wide variety of differing techniques.
-Although not all of these can result in injury, the rowing machine is a training apparatus and you need to maintain a degree of competence in order to minimise any risk.
+Although not all of these can result in injury, you do need to have a degree of competence to minimise any risk.